DRVR1/Random-Navigator/readme.md

 # USAGE

-1) Grab a lot of websites you like, that has some HREF (links) in their's HTML code
+1) Grab a lot of websites you would like to "visit", that has some HREF (links) in their's HTML code

 2) list those websites in the file "inputsites.txt" (the "/" at the end of the URL doesnt matter)